 - 620-641 These are flavour enhancers.
 Numbers 620-625 are all forms of glutamates which act like MSG

 What additives are bad for you?

 Not all food additives are harmful.
 In fact, of the 300 or so additives approved for uses in Australia, most of them are safe, well tested and pose no problem for most people.
 However, there are at least 60 food additives used in our foods, which are at best questionable in terms of safety, or at worst, known to be harmful.
 In Australia at least 30 are known or suspected carcinogens.
 Many others are banned in other countries because of known adverse health effects, yet are still permitted in Australia.
-For more information on harmful additives visit: http://www.additivealert.com.au
+You can learn more about food additives in this article here.

 The 3 BIG offenders

 MSG (Monosodium glutamate) 621 – It’s very difficult to avoid MSG, it is in lots of processed foods.
 We have to avoid it as best as we can.
 MSG is a white substance that looks like sugar with no real flavour but when added to food enhances the flavour of the food tenfold.
 MSG is used by the food industry as a flavour enhancer – to make us finish the packet.
 Some people believe that MSG has caused worldwide obesity as MSG can damage appetite regulation in the brain and kill brain cells.

 MSG is also sometimes used in Chinese, Thai and Japanese restaurants.
 People who are sensitive may have the following symptoms: swelling of the lips, bloating, headaches and migraines.
 There are other more serious reported symptoms; brain damage, eyesight impairment, long term memory loss and infertility.